 Down in Albuquerque, the Frontier restaurant might be the state's most famous chile spot.
 Up in Santa Fe, there are several go-tos including La Choza and Maria's.
 And when you find yourself in Taos this winter, here are the four spots you'll need to hit.

-Location: Michael’s is right on the main drag (TK road) and an easy breakfast stop on your way up to the hill.
+Location: Michael's is right on the main drag (North Pueblo Road) and an easy breakfast stop on your way up to the hill.

 Tim's Stray Dog Cantina

-Location: Tim’s is right between the main parking lot and chair # TK up in Taos Ski Valley.
+Location: Tim's is right between the main parking lot and Lift #1 up in Taos Ski Valley.

 What to Order: The St. Bernard and The Bavarian are Taos Ski Valley's two most famous lunch spots.
 They're both beautiful spots with great decks, but locals often end up at Tim's instead.
 Tim's was opened by Tim Harter who died backcountry skiing back in 1996.
 It's smaller, and not quite as scenic, but definitely has the best chile.
 Go with the chicken blue corn enchiladas smothered in red.
 Pro tip: act like a real Norteno (which is what they call people who live in northern New Mexico) and ask for a fried egg on top.

 Location: Orlando's is also on the main drag through Taos, but a little farther north and closer to the ski hill, making it an ideal dinner spot after a day of skiing.